cdeck3r/INCAS/docs/README.md

 1. Align the cameras' orientation
 1. Trigger a single shot picture from all cameras
-1. Check whether cameras capture the scene satisfactory
+1. Review whether cameras capture the scene satisfactory
 1. Repeat previous steps until satisfied